chrisruffalo/simple-ssl/README.md

 * Support for RSA key types
     * PEM and DER encoding
+        * PCKS#1
+    * PEM encoded PCKS#8
 * Support for x509 Certificates (v1 and v3)
     * SHA1 and SHA2 signature types

+## Upcoming Features

+* Support for reading and writing x509 certificates
+* Support for creating and applying CSRs
+* Support for PCKS#12
+* Support for encryption when reading/writing
+* Support for creating an SSL Context from RSA keys
+* Support for validating Certificates and Certificate chains

 ## Prerequisites and Dependencies